X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission: Comparison between predictions and soft X--ray observations

-\subsection{Detectability of the Soft-X-ray emission}
+\subsection{Detectability of the soft-X-ray emission}

-We complement our analysis of the soft X--ray excess emission in the circum--cluster environment by providing an outlook on the detectability of the soft excess according to the \tng\ predictions.
-The previous section has already shown that the available soft excess measurements are in fact well consistent with our predictions.
-This section provides additional considerations, including the possibility of future detections near the virial radius, which are presently limited to the \cite{bonamente2003} and \cite{bonamente2022c} \rosat\ detections in the Coma cluster.
+We complement our analysis of the soft X--ray excess emission in the circumcluster environment by providing an outlook on the detectability of the soft excess according to the \tng\ predictions.
+The previous section has already shown that the available soft excess measurements are clearly consistent with our predictions.
+This section provides additional considerations, including the possibility of future detections near the virial radius, which are currently limited to the \cite{bonamente2003} and \cite{bonamente2022c} \rosat\ detections in the Coma cluster.